MehdiEmrani/CryptoTracker/README.md

+# About

-Ionic-Anguler app to track crypto currencies price.
+an ionic anguler app to track crypto currencies price.

-## How to use this template
+## How to use this project

-First of all install ionic cli
+First install ionic cli

 ```bash
 $ npm install -g ionic cordova